Intensive care environment

 A gastric tube, inserted through the nose or mouth into the stomach, is used either to collect stomach contents or to administer liquid food and medication using a pump.

 Catheters (small flexible tubes) can be inserted into the veins to administer hydration, nutrition and medication necessary for the patient’s care.
-We speak of peripheral catheters for small catheters placed on the hands or forearms (commonly called infusions), or central catheters for catheters placed in large venous trunks to secure the administration of certain medications.
+We speak of peripheral cannulas for small cannaulas placed on the hands or forearms (commonly called infusions), or central cannulas for cannulas placed in large veins (commonly neck or groin) to secure the administration of certain medications.
+Some cannulas also allow certain pressures to be measured: for example, the arterial cannula, placed in the wrist or groin, allows blood pressure to be measured continuously and blood to be drawn without a new puncture.

 Drains can be used to remove air, blood or other fluids that are abnormally present in certain cavities of the body.
 These are again flexible tubes connected to collection jars.